ema-0/movies/README.md

     ```
 - Now you can use movie classifier application just typing:
     ```console
-    movie_classier --title <title> --description <description>
+    movie_classifier --title <title> --description <description>
     ```
 ### Note
-The command `movie_classifer` is an alias to use the correct Python environment.
+The command `movie_classifier` is an alias to use the correct Python environment.
 Instead, you can use the following commands:
 ```console
 conda activate movies